biennguyen94/atomvm_projects/README.md

 - Open minicom for debugging
   `minicom -D /dev/ttyUSB0`

-Note: minicom and flashing an .avm are using same a USB device port, so note that whenever you flash .avm, you must close minicom.
+Note: minicom and flashing an .avm are using a same USB device port, so note that whenever you flash an .avm, you must close minicom.